-As our community, state and national response to COVID-19 continues in earnest, your Delmar Farmers Market board has been in constant contact during these first few months of our 2020 season.
+As our national, state and community response to COVID-19 continues, your Delmar Farmers Market board actively monitors and meets regularly to discuss how updated and evolving federal, state and local policies will drive our 2021 season.
 We continue to review updated medical data, reach out to other farmers market leaders, and pull the latest guidance and resources from official agencies.
 At this time, we are more committed than ever to uphold our mission to support and connect our vendors with the community.
-This means we must take a wide view of all stakeholders with everyone’s health and safety as our first priority.
+As was the case last year, we must take a wide view of all stakeholders with everyone’s health and safety as our first priority.